Obama administration takes Iran nuclear deal fight public

 "We have leverage, but in nine months, they'll have their cash and all the sanctions will be relieved.
 People will be in there signing contracts, and then the leverage sort of shifts to them," said Senator Bob Corker, the Republican chairman of the Foreign Relations Committee.

-Corker has said he is skeptical about the agreement, but would wait until he knows more before deciding whether to vote against the deal.
+Corker has said he is sceptical about the agreement, but would wait until he knows more before deciding whether to vote against the deal.

 Ben Cardin, the top Democrat on the panel, said the closed-door briefing had been useful but questions remained.
 "There are many areas of concern that we want to get clarified," he said.